saltstack/salt/doc/topics/tutorials/starting_states.rst

 Sometimes the chosen default renderer might not have enough logical power to accomplish the needed task.
 When this happens, the Python renderer can be used.
-Normally a YAML renderer should be used for the majority of SLS files, but a SLS file set to use another renderer can be easily added to the tree.
+Normally a YAML renderer should be used for the majority of SLS files, but an SLS file set to use another renderer can be easily added to the tree.

 This example shows a very basic Python SLS file: